-- All annexations and future development must be designed in a manner that contributes to the future collector road system and by dedicating all street rights of way necessary for the continuation of the proposed collector road(s). - Require the annexing parties to provide an estimate of the water supply needed to support the property and propose a means of meeting that anticipated demand.
-This must be addressed as part of the annexation agreement. - Development in this area shall be done in such a way to support existing and proposed recreational facilities to include parks, trails, and bicycle paths.
+- All annexations and future development must be designed in a manner that contributes to the future collector road system by dedicating all street rights of way necessary for the continuation of the proposed collector road(s). - Require the annexing parties to provide an estimate of the water supply needed to support the property and propose a means of meeting that anticipated demand.
+This must be addressed as part of the annexation agreement. - Development in this area shall be done in such a way to support existing and proposed recreational facilities to include parks, trails, and bicycle paths. - Additional fees should be considered to offset the costly sanitary sewer upgrades necessary to serve this area.